Land Information Officer

-The Land Information Division has responsibility for all GIS mapping and services (including mapping and data support of the Dodge County Communications Center), maintenance of the building numbering program, tax parcel mapping, maintenance of the Public Land Survey System (PLSS), survey services, and tax assessment and property description functions which support the Dodge County Land Information and Tax Systems.
-In 2012, the Land Information Division reaffirmed its commitment to work closely with all County Offices and Departments, local municipalities, state and federal agencies whose activities rely on use of land records.
+The Division is a great resource available to all county departments, local, regional, state and federal units of government, and the public and private sectors.
+The Land Information Division has responsibility for all GIS mapping and services (including mapping and data support of the Dodge County Communications Center), maintenance of the building numbering program, tax parcel mapping, maintenance of the Public Land Survey System (PLSS), survey services, and tax assessment and property description functions which support the Dodge County Land Information Management System.
+In 2012, the Land Information Division is committed to working closely with all County Offices and Departments, local municipalities, state and federal agencies whose activities rely on use of land records.
 We create, enhance and maintain many critical geospatial (land information) data sets, provide mapping and geospatial analysis services, and support GIS, CAD and imaging hardware and software.
 County users include Land Conservation, Treasurer, Register of Deeds, Highway, Emergency Management, County Clerk, Corporation Counsel, District Attorney, Medical Examiner, and County Sheriff and Communications Center.
 We share data freely with all cities, villages, and towns in the County, neighboring counties, Wisconsin DNR, DOR, DOA, DOT and federal agencies including FEMA, Homeland Security, USDA, NRCS, Census Bureau, USGS, and USACOE.
-The Division is a great resource available to all county departments, local, regional, state and federal units of government, and the public and private sectors.

 To better understand the variety of duties and responsibilities listed above, definitions of highlighted terms are as follows: